dafer45/TBTK/doc/Manual.md

 For pedagogical reasons we here went through the process of converting the analytical Hamiltonian to a numerical Model in quite some detail.
 However, with a small amount of experience the second table can be read of immediately from the Hamiltonian, cutting down the work significantly.
 A key advice is to utilize the Hermitian conjugate to their maximum like we did above.
-Note in particular that we used this to only have \f$x+1\f$ and \f$y+1\f$ in one position for the indices, respectivel (and no \f$x-1\f$ or \f$y-1\f$).
+Note in particular that we used this to only have \f$x+1\f$ and \f$y+1\f$ in one position for the indices, respectively (and no \f$x-1\f$ or \f$y-1\f$).
 Doing so reduces the number of lines of code, improves readability, simplifies maintainance, and consequently reduces the chance of introducing errors.

 # Advanced: Using IndexFilters to construct a Model {#AdvancedUsingIndexFiltersToConstructAModel}
 While the already introduced concepts significantly simplifies the modeling of complex geometries, TBTK provides further ways to simplify the modeling stage.
-In particular, we note that in the example above, conditional statements had to be used in the first for-loop to ensure that HoppingAmplitudes were not added accross the boundary of the system.
+In particular, we note that in the example above, conditional statements had to be used in the first for-loop to ensure that HoppingAmplitudes were not added across the boundary of the system.
 For more complex structures it is useful to be able to separate the specification of such exceptions to the rule from the specification of the rule itself.
 This can be accomplished through the use of an IndexFilter, which can be used by the Model to accept or reject HoppingAmplitudes based on their to- and from-indices.